Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Introduction

-Despite this progress, extending such computations to higher--charge configurations poses substantial technical challenges.
-The number of variables and polynomial constraints grows rapidly with the rank of the gauge groups, rendering direct Gröbner basis or Hilbert series computations increasingly difficult.
-One of the primary goals of the present work is to overcome these limitations by systematically implementing the monodromy method for counting supersymmetric vacua.
+As a first application of this program, we address the substantial technical challenges associated with extending exact BPS computations to higher--charge configurations.
+Because the number of variables and polynomial constraints grows rapidly with the rank of the gauge groups, direct Gr\"obner basis or Hilbert series computations become increasingly difficult.
+To overcome these limitations, we systematically implement the parametric monodromy method for counting supersymmetric vacua.
 By embedding the physical system into a parameterized family and exploiting the monodromy action on the solution space, this method allows one to generate the complete set of isolated vacua starting from a single seed solution.
 A careful treatment of gauge fixing and adjoint shift symmetries is essential in this approach, particularly for higher--rank non--abelian charge configurations.
 Using this framework, we explicitly compute the supersymmetric vacua for the $(1,1,1,5)$ and $(1,1,1,6)$ charge systems.
 In both cases, the number of solutions agrees exactly with the degeneracies predicted by the U--dual D1--D5--P--KK monopole description \cite{Shih:2005qf}, thereby extending earlier results to higher charges and demonstrating the effectiveness of the monodromy method in the pure D--brane setting.